-The objective of Cerebral Palsy Guidance (CPG) is to provide readers with thoroughly-researched information on cerebral palsy and birth injuries, backed by scientific sources and experts in the medical and legal field.
+The objective for the content of Cerebral Palsy Guidance (CPG) is to provide readers with thoroughly-researched articles on cerebral palsy and birth injuries, backed by scientific sources and experts in the medical and legal field.

 Editorial Process at CPG

 CPG staff consists of a team of professional writers and experts in the medical and legal field.
 Our field experts have extensive experience and knowledge of cerebral palsy and birth injuries.
 Our writers follow professional journalistic standards in all areas.